komposter/CommunityPowerEA.com/_docs/follow-up.md

 ### TakeProfit size

-TakeProfit size (in points or Like Coefficient to Volatility).
+TakeProfit size (in points or as Volatility Coefficient).

 Set 0 to disable TakeProfit.